 Two days before the Audi Annual Press Conference this year, Dr. Christian Dahlheim, Director Group Sales, Volkswagen Group, confirmed a PPE platform-based Audi SUV on his presentation.
-But unlike what many would later believe, he was not talking about the Q6 e-tron, and was likely referring to the rumored 2023 Audi TT SUV.
+But unlike what many would later believe, he was not talking about the Q6 e-tron.

 During the 2021 Virtual Deep Dive Electro Mobility conference call on March 16, Dr. Dahlheim explained about the EVs lined up for introduction from the group, and confirmed a new B-segment PPE platform-based Audi electric SUV.
 In his presentation slides, he referred to it as “Audi PPE-based B-SUV,” its launch set in 2023.

 Obviously, I can and will not give you our complete product pipeline, but will give you the highlights here.
 Obviously, big highlight coming up in 2022 with the VW ID.
 Buzz being launched in Europe, and we’ll also launch that car later in the US.
 Certainly, an iconic model that will also change the perception of the brand Volkswagen, especially in the North American market.
 Followed that by the electric Macan, an absolutely key model and certainly a very profitable one.
 The PPE-based B-SUV, we can’t disclose the name yet, and then the Aero B which will be key for the brand Volkswagen both globally and in particular in Europe, because it will obviously be a very important fleet car if you want in the Passat-like segments.
 We close 2022 with a smaller CUV for the Chinese market.Dr.
 Christian Dahlheim, Director Group Sales, Volkswagen Group, talking on the product pipeline